 Condoms do not protect against infections spread from sores on the skin not covered by a condom (such as the base of the penis or scrotum).
 Couples having sex must always use condoms to protect against STDs even when using another method of birth control.

 Abstinence (not having sex) is the only method that always prevents pregnancy and STDs.

 Most people have no problems using condoms.
 Side effects that can sometimes happen include:

 - an allergic reaction in someone with an allergy to latex condoms

 - irritation of the penis or the vagina from spermicides or lubricants that some condoms are treated with

 Who Are Condoms Right for?

-Condoms may be a good option for couples who are responsible enough to stop and put a condom on each time before sex and people who want protection against STDs.
+Everyone should consider using a condom to help protect against STDs.
+Condoms may be a good option for preventing pregnancy for couples who are responsible enough to stop and put a condom on each time before sex.

 Because condoms are the only method of birth control currently available for guys, they allow the male to take responsibility for birth control and STD protection.